marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/parallelism.rst

 This is the same case as P2, but for B which is parallel-enabled.
-However, as B and AND are not on the same Group, the B -> AND transition is still a normal one and not a parralel-enabled one.
+However, as B and AND are not on the same Group, the B -> AND transition is still a normal one and not a parallel-enabled one.

 So the result is the same as P2.
 What's important here is that it is possible to mix parallelism and normal executions at will, and that the engine will sort it